mlgupta/keyper-web/content/post/sshca/index.md

 ECDSA key fingerprint is SHA256:PoK81UWgOBMn6owOoHXjGoBLWqcJ4E9JCiLQyiFF60s.
 Are you sure you want to continue connecting (yes/no)?
 ```
-As the server is not trusted at this point, theoretically a man-in-the-middle attack could be launched.
-I tried to find damaging incidents of such attacks on the internet but could not find any.
-Nevertheless, the possibility exists and we'd be better off getting rid of this warning.
+Theoretically, a man-in-the-middle attack could be launched at this point as the server is not trusted.
+I tried finding damaging incidents of such attacks on the internet but could not find any.
+Nevertheless, the possibility exists and we'd be better off getting rid of it.

-2. When the number of servers increases, authorized_keys files proliferate and they are hard to manage.
+2. When the number of servers increases, authorized_keys files proliferate making them hard to manage.
 Moreover, once added they are active perpetually and have to be removed manually to block access to its corresponding private key.
 That is probably the reason why many security guys frown on the use of authorized_keys.

-Fortunately, the newer version of SSH included many improvements that give us the ability to centralize and better manage authorized_keys using ```AuthorizedKeysCommand```.
-However, the TOFU remains.
+Fortunately, the newer version of SSH includes many improvements that give us the ability to centralize and better manage authorized_keys using ```AuthorizedKeysCommand```.
+However, the issue with the TOFU remains.
 Although the solutions exist in either the use of SSHFP or SSH Certificates, their usage never caught on.

 Having said that, in addition to taking care of TOFU, SSH Certificates have many more advantages/features (for e.g. certificate expiration, use of principals, etc) that enhance SSH authentication governance and should be used by all organizations that use SSH.

 Instead of using complex X.509 style certificates, SSH chose to use their own simpler format of certificates, which can be easily managed using CLI ```ssh-keygen```.
 In order to use SSH certificate-based authentication one needs to set up SSH Certificate Authority (CA).
 So, how does one set up SSH CA?

 ## SSH Certificate Authority
-SSH Certificate authority can be setup on any computer with ```ssh-keygen```.
-It is a key pair that is used to sign SSH Public Keys to generate certificates.
-It is recommended to set up two pairs of CA keys: one for host certificates and others for user's certificates.
+SSH Certificate authority (CA) can be set up on any computer with ```ssh-keygen```.
+SSH CA is a key pair used to sign SSH Public Keys to generate certificates.
+The recommendation is to set up two pairs of CA keys: one for host certificates and others for user's certificates.

 Use ```ssh-keygen``` to genearet CA Keys: